 The Committee was reminded that there had been a pragmatic approach to the budget setting round this year, preferring to not make significant changes in service areas before a new council administration in May, and also in acknowledgement of this year's more beneficial financial settlement.
-It was also predicted that future settlements would be more challenging citing public sector funding in England, and that prioritisation and collaboration will be necessary to sustain services.
+It was also predicted that future financial settlements would be more challenging citing the changes to public sector funding in England, and that prioritisation and collaboration will be necessary to sustain services.